StreamSwapProtocol/streamswap-contracts/README.md

 The price is determined on the fly as sell/buy balance fluctuate as buy supply increases with incoming subscriptions.
 Sell side is distributed among the subscribers, by the proportion of their subscription amount to the total subscription amount.
 Buy side is spent with respect to remaining end date of the sale event.
-Example: A position subscribed at %80 percent of the sale will be fully spent at the end of the sale.
+Example: When the stream ends, the tokens of a buyer who subscribed at 80 percent of the stream will be fully spent much like the tokens of a buyer who subscribed at the beginning of the stream.

 ## Design

 ### Stream Creation

 Anyone can create a `Stream` by sending [`CreateStream`](https://github.com/osmosis-labs/osmosis/blob/robert%2Fstreamswap-spec/proto/osmosis/streamswap/v1/tx.proto#L21) transaction.
-Treasury owner must send creation fee tokens and `in_denom` tokens to contract at `CreateStream`.
+Treasury owner must send creation fee tokens and `out_denom` tokens to contract at `CreateStream`.
 Creation fees will be collected at an address later to be withdrawn after a sale finalizes.
 The fee amount is determined by governance voting through sudo contract execution.